zhong3401/article_analyser/README.md

 get_response(path_csv=path_csv, path_prompt=path_prompt, path_response_json=path_response, api_key=api_key, verbose=True)
 ```

+Output file contains all contents from csv and parsed response from GPT response, suggested name convention is csv file name + "_final".

 ```python
 # path_csv is the csv file contains articles want to be analysed, and must contain a column named body which is the